dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 excerpt_separator: <!--more-->
 ---

-As a former goalie myself, watching the NHL playoffs, curiousity grew about who are these goalies who are so much better than me they beat me to bring in the NHL?
+As a former goalie myself, watching the NHL playoffs, my curiousity grew towards who are these goalies who are so much better than me they beat me to being in the NHL?
 Who's a hero, and who's maybe not a keeper?

 What better way to understand how they shake out than clustering their regular season statisitcs?
 This is an opportunity to work with [tibbleColumns](https://github.com/nhemerson/tibbleColumns) by Hoyt Emerson, a new package that adds some intriguing functionality to dplyr, and [dendextend](https://cran.r-project.org/package=dendextend) by Tal Gallili, which adds options to heirarchical clustering diagrams.
 Best data found came from Rob Vollman at [http://www.hockeyabstract.com/testimonials](http://www.hockeyabstract.com/testimonials).